arturomorarioja-ek/SD_Software_Quality_E2026/Lesson05/README.md

     - Advantages: protection against regressions, resistance to refactoring
     - Disadvantages: slow, difficult to maintain
     - Broad vs. narrow integration tests
+  - **API Testing**.
+Focus on:
+    - How do API calls usually fail?
+    - What to test for?
+    - An API testing tool (Postman, Insomnia, ThunderClient or any other platform that allows you to write API tests)
 - Check out the following code sample
   - [Narrow vs broad integration tests](https://github.com/arturomorarioja/py_order_service)